crisprVerse/Tutorials/Design_OPS/README.md

 # Design for optical pooled screening (OPS)

-To illustrate the functionalities of `crisprDesign` for designing OPS libraries, we will design a small CRISPRko OPS library targeting genes of the human RAS family: KRAS, HRAS, and NRAS.
-This library will use the SpCas9 nuclease and have 8 sequencing cycles.
+To illustrate the functionalities of `crisprDesign` for designing OPS libraries, we will design a small CRISPRko OPS library targeting 3 genes of the human RAS family: KRAS, HRAS, and NRAS.
+We will use the SpCas9 nuclease.

+We will design gRNAs for an experiment that uses 8 in situ sequencing
+cycles:

 ``` r
 n_cycles=8